tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 ### 4. Student Do: Create a JupyterLab Project (10 mins)

 In this activity, students will create a JupyterLab project and run a Python `hello world` print statement in a Python notebook.

+Open the following instructions and introduce the student actvitiy.

 **Instructions:**